Aircloak/aircloak/cloak/docs/diffix.md

 In addition to the ranges that can be specified with `BETWEEN` and inequality operators, some functions implicitly define a range.
 For instance, the function `hour` defines a range of width one hour.
 The definition of range in this document includes implicit ranges.
 These are: `hour`, `minute`, `second`, `year`, `quarter`, `month`, `day`, `weekday`, `date_trunc`, `round`, `trunc`, and `bucket`.

+Inequalities that are not ranges (i.e. not bounded on both sides) are possible in the special case of [Conditions with two columns](#conditions-with-two-columns).

 ### Clear conditions (IN, range, negative conditions)

 The cloak may require that certain conditions are *clear*.
 The primary purpose of clear conditions is so that the cloak can [seed noise layers](#determine-seeds) through [SQL inspection](#sql-inspection) rather than by [floating the column value](#floating-columns-values).
 The following operators must be clear:

 * negative conditions (`col <> val`) including `NOT IN`.
-* `IN` (`col IN (val1,val2)`), though note that the column is floated for the purpose of seeding the static noise layer (not the per-element UID-noise layers).
+* `IN` (`col IN (val1, val2)`), though note that the column is floated for the purpose of seeding the [static noise layer](#noise-layers) (not the per-element UID-noise layers).
 * range (`col BETWEEN val1 and val2`), including implicit ranges.

-Negative conditions are clear because it would not be efficient to float a value that is being excluded by the condition.
+Negative conditions must be clear because it would not be efficient to float a value that is being excluded by the condition.

 The column in a range can be floated.
 However, by generating the seed materials through inspection of the constants `val1` and `val2`, the intent of the condition is captured, and a given condition will always produce the same static seed.

-The term "clear" implies that it is clear from SQL inspection alone what the semantics of the conditions are, and therefore how to seed.
+The term "clear" implies that it is clear from SQL inspection alone what the semantics of the conditions are, and therefore how to seed the corresponding noise layers.

 Clear conditions also have the effect of reducing the attack surface since it gives an attacker fewer mechanisms to work with.
 For isolating columns, the cloak forces clear conditions for all operators.

-In earlier versions of Diffix, clear conditions had no left-hand-side operators.
-This restriction was subsequently relaxed to allow operators that are one one hand frequently useful to analysts, but on the other hand do not give analysts an adequately large attack surface.
+In earlier versions of Diffix, clear conditions were limited to only columns on the left-hand-side: no column functions were allowed (e.g. `col = val`).
+This restriction was subsequently relaxed to allow operators that are on one hand frequently useful to analysts, but on the other hand do not give analysts an adequately large attack surface (e.g. `lower(col) = val`).
 [ghi2982](https://github.com/Aircloak/aircloak/issues/2982)

-`IN` and range are limited to only constants on the right-hand-side.
+`IN` and [range](#inequalities) are limited to only constants on the right-hand-side.
 Negative conditions may additionally have columns on the right-hand-side.

 The left-hand-side can have either the native column (no transformations), or the native column with a single instance of the following functions: